vmware-archive/AndroidIntelliJStarter/README.md

 - Build release apks without requiring a password.
 This will enable auto-generation of apks in continuous integration.

 # Android IntelliJ Starter
 This is a "template" IntelliJ project created to bootstrap Android development.
 We have included as many of our go-to tools and as much hard earned configuration knowledge as possible to aid new projects.
 This includes out-of-the-box support for robolectric, robojuice, C2DM, great-expectations, android source Jars, and other important libraries.

 ## Configuration By Deletion
-There is a lot of stuff in here, everything from android source jars to dependency injection; we acknowledge that your project might not want all of it.
+There is a lot of stuff in here, everything from android source jars to dependency injection;
+we acknowledge that your project might not want all of it.
 We encourage your project to remove whatever you don't want.

 ## Assumptions
 We make the following assumptions.
 Feel free to deviate but you will likely need to fix some things as you go.

 - You are working on a Mac
 - Your android SDK is in ~/android-sdk-macosx, or you are going to put it there, or create a symlink, etc.
-- Robolectric will live in submodules/robolectric
+- Robolectric will live in submodules/robolectric inside your project directory.
+(We'll put it there for you.)
 - You have java, ruby and git installed

 **Don't open IntelliJ yet.**